theforeman/theforeman.org/_posts/2017-08-23-auto-healing-foreman-proxy.md

 ## Why?
 Why not?
 Defining all our infrastructure in code means we can recover from problems quickly and efficiently, not to mention the other benefits of that.
-- All of our other cloud applications and infrastructure are auto scaling and rebuilt every 21 days, from NTP & DNS servers to Splunk clusters and all the Applications & Servers they are there to support are built using this process.
+- All of our other cloud applications and infrastructure are auto scaled and AMI's are rebuilt and redeployed every 21 days, everything from NTP & DNS servers to Splunk clusters and all the Applications & Servers they are there to support are built using this process.
 We don't want to differentiate from the standard.
 - No upgrades!
 We just re-build on the newer version.
 - No sessions!
 Disabling all user access, SSH & console, to our boxes allows simple deployment to cloud providers in our secure environment.